Anna042023/CrossCityBench/README.md

 - Measures the extent to which raw input information can be reconstructed from shared gradients or model updates.

-- A lower value indicates stronger resistance to gradient-based privacy leakage.
+- A higher value indicates stronger resistance to gradient-based privacy leakage.

 $$\mathrm{GILR} =
 \frac{1}{N}\sum_{i=1}^{N}